 - Leggings are not to be worn as pants.
 If worn, they must be under uniform shorts or skirts and a solid color. - Belts, if worn, cannot hang down from a student's waists. - Jumpers, shorts, and skirts are to be no shorter than 4" above mid-knee. - Shirts must be worn under jumpers. - Pants, shorts, uniform tops, and jumpers must all be in good condition. - All shirts are to be tucked in at the waist. - All jackets, sweatshirts, and sweaters must be appropriately sized for the student. - Sweaters, sweatshirts, and jackets: - o Inside classroom/learning environment: - Only sweaters and sweatshirts. - Must be a solid color red, white or navy and over a uniform collared shirt. - LPA emblems only. - o Outside classroom: - Any appropriate sweater, sweatshirt, or jacket - Headwear: No hats or bandanas are allowed.
 Hoods on sweatshirts must be down at all times. - Shoes: No open-toed or open backed shoes allowed.
 No slippers allowed.
-No "Crocs" allowed.
+"Crocs" must be worn with the strap rotated to the heel side of the ankle.
 "Heelies" (roller-skate/shoe combos) are not allowed on campus and will be taken away from the student. - Piercings and/or tattoos: if viewed as distractive, students will be asked to remove or cover them.
 No spiked jewelry. - Jewelry/Accessories: any type of jewelry that is deemed distractive or inappropriate will be removed (including arm bands). - If jewelry is deemed as possessing any safety issue, it will be confiscated. - If suspenders or ties are worn they must be solid red, white, or blue. - No "spaghetti straps" or sleeveless tops.